FabricMC/fabric-language-kotlin/templates/README.template.md

 <details>
   <summary>Click to view code</summary><p>

-The classname gets constructed by taking the filename and appending `Kt`
+The classname gets constructed by taking the filename and appending `Kt`.
 ```json
 {
     "adapter": "kotlin",